-It offers the same colours plus loads more, like some blues and more shades of the pinks, beiges and greens.
+It offers the same colours plus loads more, like some blues and more shades of pinks, beiges and greens.
 The shades are mostly metallic with a few mattes for the neutral colours that you would use for a base or eyeliner, which is very useful to have as mattes.

 The pigmentation is good and the blending is easy.
-Obviously it’s not as luxurious as the Pat McGrath Labs Mothership II Eyeshadow Palette and it doesn’t quite live up to the Makeup Revolution palette.
+Obviously, it’s not as luxurious as the Pat McGrath Labs Mothership II Eyeshadow Palette, and it doesn’t quite live up to the Makeup Revolution palette.
 Nevertheless, the quality is good and the palette is beautiful!

 It’s a palette well worth the money!
 This palette is ideal for a first eyeshadow palette, it has loads of colours and they’re all really pretty ones!

 Purple is all about royalty and glamour.
-Mix it with bronzes and golds, you’re good to go!
-You can see on the palettes that none of the purples is bright or out there.
+Mix it with bronze and gold, you’re good to go!
+You can see on the palettes that none of the purple shades is bright or out there.

 I can imagine Kate Middleton using one of these palettes on an official engagement.
 A natural eye with a bit of colour in the corner to make it deep and give dimension.
 Perhaps she should give me a call;)